 Mikesh and Tanya were everyone's favourite fictional couple when Permanent Roommates first came out, and with season 2, the love people had for the show only grew.
 Maybe it was because of their earnestness, or perhaps because it was one of the first times that a fictional couple actually felt relatable, but Permanent Roommates was quick to make a permanent place in our hearts!

 A sweet, hilarious, and nostalgia-fuelled ride to our childhood, Gullak is a delightful comedy.
 Far away from the regressive, vulgar tropes Bollywood uses in the name of comedy, Gullak delivered adorable characters and colloquial dialogues across both seasons.
-And season 2 was proof of how it did not sacrifice subtle messaging or emotional depth in the name of comedy.
+And seasons 2 and 3 were proof of how it did not sacrifice subtle messaging or emotional depth in the name of comedy.

 Not only is Pushpavalli an exceptionally unique tale, but it also gave us a protagonist far different than Bollywood's idea of female protagonists or independent women.
 With season 2, the show actually became much more dark and complex.
 And yet it retained the brand of humor that made it an instant hit with the audience.
 It's peak black comedy and one that reveals something new with each repeat viewing.